openpbs/openpbs/src/unsupported/pbs-mailer/README.md

 ### pbs-mailer

-OpenPBS can easily send a huge amount of emails to one user/email. pbs-mailer is a service for an aggregation of emails send by OpenPBS to the same user/email.
-The first email is send immediately and subsequent emails are sent after configurable time.
+OpenPBS can easily send a huge amount of emails to one user/email. pbs-mailer is a service for an aggregation of emails sent by OpenPBS to the same user/email.
+The first email is sent immediately and subsequent emails are sent after a configurable time period.
 The emails are squashed into one email.

 ### Building package